-In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instrument (Topic 326).
+In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instrument (Topic 326), including subsequent amending ASUs.
 This ASU significantly changes how entities will measure credit losses for most financial assets and certain other instruments that aren't measured at fair value through net income.
 The standard will replace today's "incurred loss" approach with an "expected loss" model.
 The new model, referred to as the current expected credit loss ("CECL") model, will apply to: (1) financial assets subject to credit losses and measured at amortized cost, and (2) certain off-balance sheet credit exposures.
 This includes, but is not limited to, loans, leases, held to maturity securities, loan commitments, and financial guarantees.
 For available for sale ("AFS") debt securities with unrealized losses, entities will measure credit losses in a manner similar to what they do today, except that the losses will be recognized as allowances rather than reductions in the amortized cost of the securities.
 ASU 2016-13 also expands the disclosure requirements regarding an entity's assumptions, models, and methods for estimating the allowance for loan and lease losses.
 In addition, public business entities will need to disclose the amortized cost balance for each class of financial asset by credit quality indicator, disaggregated by the year of origination.
-ASU 2016-13 is effective for interim and annual reporting periods for an emerging growth company beginning after December 15, 2020.
+ASU 2016-13 was originally proposed to be effective for interim and annual reporting periods for an emerging growth company beginning after December 15, 2020 (however, see below).
 Entities will apply the standard's provisions as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective (i.e., modified retrospective approach).
 The Company has begun its evaluation of the implementation of ASU 2016-13.
-The implementation of the provisions of ASU 2016-13 will most likely impact the Company's consolidated financial statements.
-The Company anticipates adopting this ASU 2016-13 beginning January 1, 2021.
+The implementation of the provisions of ASU 2016-13 will most likely impact the Company's consolidated financial statements as to the level of reserves that will be required for credit losses.
+The Company will continue to assess the potential impact that this Update will have on the Company's consolidated financial statements.
+In July 2019, the FASB announced the probable delay in the effective date to January 1, 2023 for an EGC.
+The Company anticipates adopting this ASU 2016-13 on that date.

 In January 2017, the FASB issued ASU 2017-04, Intangibles-Goodwill and Other (Topic 350).
 This Update simplifies how an entity is required to test goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 Step 2 measures a goodwill impairment loss by comparing the implied fair value of a reporting unit's goodwill with the carrying amount of that goodwill.
 The amendments in this Update are required for public business entities and other entities that have goodwill reported in their financial statements and have not elected the private company alternative for the subsequent measurement of goodwill.
-As a result, under this Update, "an entity should perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit."
-ASU 2017-14 is effective for annual and any interim impairment tests performed in periods beginning after December 15, 2021 for an emerging growth company.
+As a result, under this Update, "an entity should perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit is carrying amount and should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value; however, the loss recognized should not exceed the total amount of goodwill allocated to that reporting unit."
+ASU 2017-14 is effective for annual and any interim impairment tests performed in periods beginning after December 15, 2021 for an EGC.
 Adoption of ASU 2017-04 is not expected to have a significant impact on the Company's consolidated financial statements.